Apple unveils the iPhone 13: Here's what's new and what it'll cost

 Apple also announced the latest iteration of the iPad on Tuesday, the iPad 9.
 The device, powered by the A13 processor, promises impressively fast performance (compared with high-end Android tablets, per Apple) and an upgraded 12MP ultrawide front-facing camera.

 But that's not all the tablet news: There's a new iPad Mini on the way as well.
-The iPad Mini 6 features an edge-to-edge liquid Retina display, Apple Pencil support, a USB-C port and 5G connectivity.
+The iPad Mini 6 features an edge-to-edge liquid Retina display, Apple Pencil support, a USB-C port, 5G connectivity and the new A15 processor.
 And like the iPad 9, the new Apple tablet now makes use of Center Stage, so its camera will stay trained on you even if you move around during your FaceTime or Zoom calls.

 The iPad 9 starts at $329 for the 64GB model, while the iPad Mini 6 starts at $499.
 Both are available for pre-order today, and will be available on Sept.
 24.